 If you look away, stare into the distance or glance down you may look shifty and undermine your trustworthiness.

 At the end of your answer do not look away from the interviewer or camera as you finish the last few words.
-This might make a really good answer difficult to use because it could appear as if you are unhappy with the way you answered.
+This might make a superb answer difficult to use because it could appear as if you are unhappy or unsure of your answer.
 Of course, you could use this approach if you suddenly decide you do not want that answer to be used.

 6. Don’t self-promote

 If you’ve been invited to talk as an expert do not view this as an opportunity to self-promote if the interview is not directly about you, your product, or your service.
 You will most likely shoot yourself in the foot if you try to promote yourself since it may well have no relevance to the story.
 Most probably your attempts at self-promotion will be edited out of the final piece.